 Hemp seeds are a superfood.
 With a serious amount of all the right nutrients and fiber, a serving of these super seeds not only nourishes your body but also helps keep your gut healthy.

-However, while there’s no doubting their nutritional value and health benefits, it can be tricky to decide which form of hemp seeds are best.
+However, while there’s no doubting their nutritional value and health benefits, deciding which form of hemp seeds is best can be tricky.
 As far as that goes, you have two options – hemp seeds and hemp hearts.
 These terms are sometimes used interchangeably, but they’re two different things.
 Despite sharing an origin, both forms of hemp seed have different implications for consumers.

 So, should you buy hemp seeds or hemp hearts?